-The Safe Water and AIDS Project (SWAP) is a non-governmental organization based in Western Kenya that engages HIV support and self-help groups to promote and sell water treatment and other health products as an income generating activity that also benefits the wider community.
+The Safe Water and AIDS Project (SWAP) is a non-governmental organization based in Western Kenya that engages Community Health Promoter to promote health and door to door sales of health and hygiene products.

 It was officially registered in Kenya as a non-governmental organization (NGO) in June 2006, with a Board of directors.
 SWAP aims to improve the health and socio-economic status of Kenyan people through disease prevention and socio-economic empowerment of the target population.
 SWAP draws its capacity to do this from a pool of experienced and dedicated technical staff of trainers, Public Health experts, field officers, Research and administrative staff under the leadership of an able resource mobilizer and hands-on Country Director and a competent management committee.
 This is further strengthened through strong collaboration and technical Advice from CDC Atlanta.